Skip to main content

 Supported versions

-Support for macOS starts with version Catalina (10.15) or later.
+Support for macOS includes version Monterey 12 and later.
 Regarding architectures, FlexxAgent supports both Intel processors (amd64 architecture) and Apple processors with arm architecture (arm64).

 Limitations

-Certain functionalities are not available for macOS, such as remote assistance, on-demand microservices execution from Workspaces, or user microservices and flows, as well as the use of proxies or sending notifications.
+Certain features are not available for macOS, such as remote assistance, the execution of on-demand microservices from Workspaces or user microservices and flows, or the sending of notifications.

-An expected behavior in macOS, due to how the operating system works, is that when the device screen is locked, the operating system stops background processes, so the device stops reporting information to the consoles or receiving actions until the screen is unlocked or the session is started again.
+Due to how the operating system functions, the expected behavior on macOS is that when the device screen is locked, the operating system stops background processes, causing the device to stop reporting information to the consoles or receiving actions until the screen is unlocked or the session is started again.

 Download and installation

-The configuration file must be obtained from Flexxible and is required for installation.
+The configuration file is required for the installation.
+It can be obtained by contacting Flexxible.

 1. Download the installer from the URL.